 To learn more about the Privacy Shield program visit https://www.privacyshield.gov.

 DHG receives and processes personal information from or relating to Dixon Hughes Goodman and other legally separate entities in the context of the provision of products, services and support to these entities.
 Personal information received by DHG will be treated in accordance with their instructions or pursuant to DHG contractual arrangements with them consistent with the Privacy Shield requirements.
 DHG acts as a data processor with respect to this information.

-Individuals have rights under the Privacy Shield to access their personal information and to limit use and disclosure of their personal information.
-Please contact us if you wish to exercise these rights and we will refer any requests to relevant data controllers and support them as needed in responding to your request.
+Where appropriate individuals have rights under the Privacy Shield to access their personal information and to request limited use, disclosure, deletions, additions and/or corrections of their personal information.
+Please contact us using the information below if you wish to exercise these rights and we will refer any requests to relevant data controllers and support them as needed in responding to your request.